-In Finland, the renowned Future Finance Professional (FFP) programme is a big deal.
+In Finland, the renowned Future Finance Professional (FFP) program is a big deal.
 Being the main recruitment channel to Nordea Markets, the five-month long programme provides the new interns with an opportunity to work with real tasks along with top professionals in the Nordic financial industry.

 In order to reach one’s full potential, an individual must be motivated.
 According to Maslow (1943), being fed and being safe are the ground needs (levels 1-2) for being motivated.
 Most jobs offer these aspects.
 However, to reach full motivation, employees also need love and a feeling of belonging, esteem and self-actualization (levels 3-5).
 This is where Fun Managers step in.
 In a nutshell, our job as Fun Managers is to make sure that the new FFPs’ higher-level needs (levels 3-5 as described above) are filled and that they remain fully motivated throughout the summer.